eurekaclinical/eurekaclinical-parent/README.md

 ### Maven Central
-To make release to Maven Central work, you need to configure your maven environment as follows:
+The Eureka!
+Clinical project releases its artifacts to Maven Central.
+If you are authorized to release projects for Eureka!
+Clinical, you need to configure your maven environment as follows:
 1) Install and configure Gnu Privacy Guard (GPG) on your workstation.
 2) Create a server profile in `~/.m2/settings.xml` with your Maven Central credentials as follows:
 ```